johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 {::include ../yang/draft-ietf-opsawg-discardmodel-04.yang.tree.txt}
 ~~~~~~~~~~

-The corresponding YANG module is provided in Appendix A.
+The corresponding YANG module is defined in {{module-infomodel}}.

 For additional context, {{wheredropped}} provides an example of where packets may be discarded in a device.

 Data Model   {#datamodel}
 ==========
 This data model implements the preceding information model for the interface and device components.
-This is classed as a Network Element model as defined in {{?RFC1157}}.
+This is classed as a Network Element model as defined by {{?RFC1157}}.

-Structure {#structure}
+Structure {#datamodel-structure}
 ---------
+The data model structure is represented by the following YANG tree diagram.

 ~~~~~~~~~~
 {::include ../yang/draft-ietf-opsawg-discardmodel-04.yang.tree.txt}